Braves vs. White Sox Player Props Betting Odds

-Oddsmakers have listed player props for Ronald Acuna Jr., Luis Robert and others when the Atlanta Braves host the Chicago White Sox at Truist Park on Friday at 7:20 PM ET.
+Those looking to place a player prop wager can find odds for Ronald Acuna Jr., Luis Robert and others in the Atlanta Braves-Chicago White Sox matchup at Truist Park on Saturday at 7:15 PM ET.

 Bet on this matchup or its props with BetMGM!